 In this last remnant of the Wild West—where oilmen like J. P. Getty made their fortunes and where desperadoes like Al Spencer, the “Phantom Terror,” roamed—many of those who dared to investigate the killings were themselves murdered.
 As the death toll climbed to more than twenty-four, the FBI took up the case.
 It was one of the organization’s first major homicide investigations and the bureau badly bungled the case.
 In desperation, the young director, J. Edgar Hoover, turned to a former Texas Ranger named Tom White to unravel the mystery.
 White put together an undercover team, including one of the only American Indian agents in the bureau.
 The agents infiltrated the region, struggling to adopt the latest techniques of detection.
 Together with the Osage they began to expose one of the most chilling conspiracies in American history.

 In Killers of the Flower Moon, David Grann revisits a shocking series of crimes in which dozens of people were murdered in cold blood.
 Based on years of research and startling new evidence, the book is a masterpiece of narrative nonfiction, as each step in the investigation reveals a series of sinister secrets and reversals.
 But more than that, it is a searing indictment of the callousness and prejudice toward American Indians that allowed the murderers to operate with impunity for so long.
 Killers of the Flower Moon is utterly compelling, but also emotionally devastating.

 Join us for the Friends of the Library book discussion group!
-August's selection is "Hillbilly Elegy" by J. D. Vance.
+September's selection is the classic "Unsheltered" by Barbara Kingsolver.
 Copies of book discussion selections are available to check out at the library while supplies last.